Nursyazaa/Route-planning-algorithm/README.md

 This is the final project of SSK4106 Algorithm and Design Analysis.

-The objective of the project is to use A* search, Djikstra's and Greedy algorithm to implement a "Google-maps" style route planning algorithm.
+The objective of the project is to use Djikstra's and Greedy algorithm to implement a "Google-maps" style route planning algorithm.

 # Project content
 ## Introduction